Physics of Aberration rather than Special Relativity

 The Bradley observation of the aberration of starlight seems to be even more important to modern physics than previously thought.
-This is because the aberration of starlight can be interpreted as expressing the covariant equations of motion leading to special relativity physics.
-The physics behind the aberration effect is discussed in this section.
+This is because the aberration effect can physically be interpreted as expressing an equation which is in contrast with the Lorentz condition leading to the formulation of special relativity.
+I would like to show a physics behind the aberration which is in contrast with special relativity physics.

 In 1727, Bradley discovered an apparent motion of star which he explained as due to the motion of the Earth in its orbit.
 This effect, known as aberration, is quite distinct from the well-known displacements of the nearer stars known as parallax.
 Bradley's explanation of this effect was that the apparent direction of the light reaching the Earth from a star is altered by the motion of the Earth during propagation.
 The reason for this is much the same as that involved when a little girl walking in the rain must tilt her umbrella forward to keep the rain off her feet.